© Mapbox · © OpenStreetMap contributors · Boundary data © Historic England (NHLE)

 Site of manor house and gardens is a scheduled monument protected by Historic England under reference 1003632.
 View the official record →

-The site of a manor house and gardens is a scheduled ancient monument in Northamptonshire recording the earthwork remains of a medieval residential and ornamental landscape.
+Site of manor house and gardens is a scheduled ancient monument located in Northamptonshire comprising the earthwork remains of a medieval manor house and its associated garden features.
 It is designated a Scheduled Ancient Monument by Historic England (NHLE) under reference 1003632.

 Site of manor house and gardens is a Scheduled Ancient Monument, legally protected by Historic England (NHLE) — the body responsible for designating and safeguarding heritage sites in England.
 The official designation reference is 1003632.